 All wheelchair users are at risk of developing skin damage.
 When there are additional aggressive positioning needs, this risk only increases.
-This clinical case describes the treatment of a category IV pressure injury and the process of achieving lateral trunk stability.
-The person in this case study is a CVA patient with hemiplegia.
+This clinical case report describes the treatment of a category IV pressure injury and the process of achieving lateral trunk stability.
+The person in this case report is a CVA patient with hemiplegia.

 Mr. W. is an active 80-year-old male, who is still living life to the fullest.
 In 2010 Mr. W. suffered a CVA (aneurism in the cerebri media), resulting in a coma and hemiplegia.
 After one day Mr. W. awoke from his coma.
 Surgery was performed immediately, including a coiling procedure, at the Academic Medical Centre in Alkmaar (The Netherlands).